kharissulistiyo/WPDropdownHierarchialCategoryUI/readme.txt

 == Description ==

 Dropdown hierarchial category in WordPress post write panel or editing screen.
-It makes the category lists in a better UI with height auto of its box container and enables show/hide toggle of child categories.
+It makes the category lists in a better UI which enables show/hide toggle of child categories.

 == Changelog ==